lynxoskar/data_mesh/presentation.md

 --

 #### Data as a product cont
-- **Product thinking** Data gets a vision, strategy, and roadmap.
-Ownership enhances stewardship, innovation and experimentation.
+- **Product thinking** Data products have a vision, strategy, and roadmap.
+Ownership enhances stewardship, innovation, and experimentation.
-- **Push vs pull** record of change.
-Cultural shift;  Ownership gets claimed - not assigned.
-Deliver value; not complete assignments.
+- **Cultural Shift:** Ownership gets claimed, not assigned.
+Focus on delivering value, not completing assignments.

 --

 #### Data as a product cont
-- **Strategic asset**: Core product.
-Not a byproduct of operations.
-Data products gets a vision, strategy and roadmap.
+- **Strategic asset**: Data is a core product, not a byproduct of operations.
-- **Quality focus**: Usable, understandable, correct, on-time, complete.
+- **Quality focus**: Data products are usable, understandable, correct, timely, and complete.
-- **Lifecycle Management**: Data products are managed through their entire lifecycle, from creation to retirement
+- **Lifecycle Management**: Data products are managed through their entire lifecycle, from creation to retirement.

 ---

 #### 3. Self-Serve Data Infrastructure

-*'This principle aims to provide a platform that enables domain teams to easily create, maintain, and use data products.'*
+*'This principle aims to provide a platform that enables domain teams to easily create, maintain and use data products.'*

 --

-- **One Platform**: Unified platform provides domain-agnostic tools and systems.
-Empowering users to autonomously develop and manage products.
+- **Unified Platform:** Provides domain-agnostic tools and systems, empowering users to autonomously develop and manage products.

 --

-- **Ease of Use**: Low barrier for adoption, allowing to find, understand and manage data products.
-Affordance build in.
+- **Ease of Use:** Low barrier for adoption, allowing users to find, understand, and manage data products with built-in affordance.

 --

-- **Virtualization**: Data is virtualized rather than centralized.
-Adressable, decentralized.
-Not a place.
+- **Virtualization:** Data is virtualized rather than centralized—addressable and decentralized.

 --